mayel/docs.coopcloud.tech/docs/faq.md

 ## What licensing model do you use?

-The Cooperative Cloud is and will always be available under [copyleft licenses](https://en.wikipedia.org/wiki/Copyleft).
+The Co-op Cloud is and will always be available under [copyleft licenses](https://en.wikipedia.org/wiki/Copyleft).